Handbook of Operating Procedures 9-2020

 1. Reappointment

-A department may reappoint a teaching assistant if it is determined that reappointment is to the benefit of the institution.
+An administrative unit, school or college may reappoint a teaching assistant if it is determined that reappointment is to the benefit of the institution.
 Prior service does not guarantee availability of a teaching assistant position.

-certified as being in good academic standing and making satisfactory progress toward a graduate degree.
+1. they have met the scholastic requirements for eligibility set by the Graduate School and are certified as being in good academic standing and making satisfactory progress toward a graduate degree.

 1. Termination of Appointment